Social and Behavioral Sciences PhD

 After passing the preliminary examinations, students may enroll in SBS 9998.
 Students must be enrolled for 1 credit of SBS 9998 each term until they file their dissertation proposal with the Graduate School.

-All students must form a Doctoral Advisory Committee (DAC) with the approval of the Director of Graduate Studies.
-The DAC is composed of at least three Graduate Faculty members: two members, including the chair, must be from the PhD program faculty of the Department of Social and Behavioral Sciences.
-The DAC Chair must be approved as Doctoral Graduate Faculty by the Dean of the College of Public Health and by the Graduate School.
-The chair is responsible for overseeing and guiding the student's progress; coordinating the responses of the Committee members; and informing the student and the Director of Graduate Studies annually of the student's academic progress.
+The chair is responsible for overseeing and guiding the student's progress; coordinating the responses of the Committee members; and informing the student and the Graduate Program Director annually of the student's academic progress.
 A fourth, external reader is also required at the time of the final dissertation defense.
 This person must be a member of the Graduate Faculty at Temple or approved by the Dean of the College to take part in the final dissertation examination.
 This fourth member is not required to be present at the defense of the proposal.

 To fulfill the requirements of SBS 9998, students must submit a dissertation proposal, successfully defend it orally before their Committee, apply for Institutional Review Board (IRB) approval for the proposed research, and submit the proposal to the Graduate School.
 Students have a maximum of one year from the time of completing their preliminary examinations to develop and defend their dissertation proposal.
 Thus, students may enroll in SBS 9998 for only two terms without permission.
-Students needing more time may, with the support of their mentor, formally petition the Director of Graduate Studies for an extension, although an extension is not guaranteed.
+Students needing more time may, with the support of their mentor, formally petition the Graduate Program Director for an extension, although an extension is not guaranteed.
 Failure to meet these requirements can result in dismissal from the program.

 Dissertation:

 The doctoral dissertation is an original theory-based research study that makes a significant contribution to the field of Public Health.
 It should expand existing knowledge and demonstrate the student's mastery of theory and research methods, particularly within a concentration or specialty area.
-The research should be rigorous, while upholding the ethics and standards of the field.
-Students are expected to submit their dissertation study for publication and presentation to professional audiences.

 The Dissertation Examining Committee (DEC) consists of the DAC plus at least one additional external reviewer.
 The external reviewer must be doctorally prepared.
-If this person is not a member of the Temple University Graduate Faculty, they must be approved by the Director of Graduate Studies, the Dean of the College, and the Graduate School to take part in the final dissertation examination.
-The DEC evaluates the student’s written dissertation and oral defense, including the student’s ability to articulate orally the research question; methodological approach; primary findings; interpretation of the findings; and implications for theory, research and practice.
+If this person is not a member of the Temple University Graduate Faculty, they must be approved by the Graduate Program Director, the Dean of the College, and the Graduate School to take part in the final dissertation examination.
+The DEC evaluates the student's written dissertation and oral defense, including the student's ability to articulate orally the research question; methodological approach; primary findings; interpretation of the findings; and implications for theory, research and practice.
 The DEC votes to pass or fail the dissertation and the defense at the conclusion of the public presentation.

 Students who are preparing to defend their dissertation should confirm a time and date with their DEC and work with their department’s administrative assistant to secure a room.
 This should be done at least one month in advance of the proposed date.
 The administrative assistant arranges the time, date and room within two working days.
 After the time, date and room are secured, the student must send to the Graduate School a completed "Announcement of Dissertation Defense" form, found in TUportal under the Tools tab within “University Forms.”
 This must be submitted at least 10 working days before the defense.
 The Department of Social and Behavioral Sciences posts flyers announcing the defense, and the Graduate School lists the defense on its website.